A feast for your eyes – top foods for healthy eyes

 Broccoli: Contains vitamin B12.
 A lack of vitamin B2 can make the eyes sensitive to light which can cause inflammation, blurred vision and ocular fatigue.
 Broccoli to prevent this.

-Avocado: They contains lutein, beta-carotene plus vitamins C, B6 and E which are essential to protect eyes from oxidative stress damage.
+Avocado: They contains lutein, beta-carotene plus vitamins C, B6 and E. These are essential to protect eyes from oxidative stress damage.

 Omega-3 fatty acids: Found in salmon, eggs and nuts such as almonds and walnuts, help to keep the eyes from drying out and the retina free from damage.
 Nuts also contain antioxidants, zinc and vitamin E which work to combat inflammation.